-Laptop Netiquette.
-So, the social code for using this of mobile type of device.
-Given, includes wireless connections.
+Laptop netiquette rules the social code of using desktop style mobile devices.
+Given, has a big screen.
+Also, includes wireless connections.
 Then, how we engage each other.
-To begin, take some time to learn tips.

 Equally, services center around the connection and apps.
 Consequently, cloud computing increasingly provides services we use.